lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [SummaryUnit](#T-Vsxmd-Units-SummaryUnit 'Vsxmd.Units.SummaryUnit')class.
+Initializes a new instance of the [SummaryUnit](#T-Vsxmd-Units-SummaryUnit 'Vsxmd.Units.SummaryUnit') class.

 ##### Parameters